noqdev/iambic/README.md

 ### AWS Dynamic Permissions

-Create a BackendDeveloperRole with varying permissions based on the AWS account:
+Create a BackendDeveloperRole with varying permissions based on the AWS account.
+See the [Getting Started guide for AWS](https://iambic.org/getting_started/aws) for more information.

 ```yaml
 template_type: NOQ::AWS::IAM::Role